 - The Museum produced a new Guide Book. - The Museum collection was appraised. - The Museum collaborated with Locate Gallery for Sandra Attales exhibit, Between. - Alexandro Santana created a water-color painting of his vision of how the Davenports' courtyard garden looked like in the 1820s. - Beckett Olmstead, a Davenport descendant, donated items to the Museum.

-evenport House Director, Jamie Credle and artist lexandro Santana flank his new watercolo venport House likely appeared in the 1820s.
-The
+Davenport House Director, Jamie Credle and artist, Alexandro Santana flank his new watercolor painting depicting how the rear yard of the Davenport House likely appeared in the 1820s.
+The painting was a gift.